HackBerkeley/intro-git/README.md

 6. Buggy-Person-of-Shame rewrites/reworks code to do what they originally intended but now without bugs and makes a new commit

-7. Reset-ed commits are re-applied to the production such that everything is great and wonderful again
+7. Reset-ed commits are re-applied to the production branch such that everything is great and wonderful again

 8. Things are back to normal